 Limited Power Of Attorney

 Limited Power of Attorney provides specific authority for a designated duration or particular situations.
 For instance, an agent might sell a property or manage a financial account.
-It restricts the agent’s power to clearly defined actions, valuable for temporary arrangements or specialized tasks.
+It restricts the agent’s power to clearly define actions that are valuable for temporary arrangements or specialized tasks.

 How To Obtain Power Of Attorney Papers In Indiana